staff0rd/sd-hydrus-tagger/README.md

 # sd-hydrus-tagger
-Tag hydrus images with embedded Stable Diffusion metadata
+Tag hydrus images with embedded Stable Diffusion metadata.

+Uses the hydrus client api to scan comfyui metadata for:

+- ckpt_name
+- vae_name
+- lora_name
+- sample_namer
+- text

+And adds these as tags against the image, for example: `sd:checkpoint:revAnimated.safetensors`

 ## Install